quantcert/quantcert.github.io/contextualityDegree/README.md

     --solver sat                : use a SAT solver to estimate the contextuality degree --solver retrieve           : checks a solution from a solution code

-For example to compute the contextuality degree of totally isotrpic subspaces of dimension 1 (lines) for 2 qubits, you need to run this command :
+For example, to compute the contextuality degree of totally isotropic subspaces of dimension 1 (lines) for 2 qubits, run this command:

     ./qontextium 2 --subspaces 1